-Over the past three years the Commission staff have been very successful at building positive relationships with the First Nation communities.
+Over the past four years the Regulator staff have been very successful at building positive relationships with the First Nation communities.
 Scheduling can often be a challenge as many of the participants are busy with other field programs in the summer, so it is essential that the field program is set out in advance to ensure successful participation.

 Field pictures and streamflow at each site can be found in Figure 2 (Le Bleu Creek), Figure 3 (Osborn River) and Figure 4 (Aitken Creek).
-The streamflow in Le Bleu declined significantly upon spring melt, resulting in missing data.
-The sensor was relocated further into the water column in June to capture the remainder of the season's streamflow data (Figure 2).
-This new sensor depth and location will be used for the 2022 season.
+The streamflow in Le Bleu declined significantly upon spring melt such that streamflow was below the sensor, resulting in missing data.
+The sensor was relocated further into the water column in May to capture the remainder of the season's streamflow data (Figure 2).
+An updated structure and logger combination will be used for the 2023 season to capture more of the season data.

-As of February 2022, all of the information, data and photos collected during the previous field season has been shared with the communities and data from the stations is to be publicly available by April 2022 through the Water Portal (http://waterportal.geoweb.bcogc.ca/) and provincial database Aquarius.
+As of February 2023, all of the information, data and photos collected during the previous field season has been shared with the communities and data from the stations is publicly through the Water Portal (http://waterportal.geoweb.bcogc.ca/) and provincial database Aquarius.